Jeanne Duval: Later years (1855–1861)

+By 1854, Jeanne Duval's own health had started to decline.
 In January 1855, Duval and Baudelaire reunited again, residing at 18 rue d'Angoulême-du-Temple.
 The couple separated once more in September 1856.
-In February 1859, Duval relocated to 22 rue Beautreilly, where Baudelaire resided with her for six weeks.
+In February 1859, Jeanne Duval relocated to 22 rue Beautreilly, where Baudelaire resided with her for six weeks.

 On April 5, 1859, Duval experienced a stroke, likely due to syphilis, which left her partially paralyzed.
-She was hospitalised at the Maison de Santé on rue du Faubourg St-Denis.
+She was hospitalised at the Maison de Santé Dubois on rue du Faubourg St-Denis.
+Baudelaire conveyed his embarrassment regarding Duval's condition to his mother, noting, “I forbade her to come and visit me here; it was my odious pride that made me do it.—I don't want people to see a woman of mine looking poor, sick, and scruffy, when they knew her as a beautiful, healthy, and elegant woman.”
 Baudelaire voiced his worries, saying he wished for her always to have money.
+In his correspondence with his mother, Baudelaire frequently embellished the stories to arouse sympathy and obtain financial aid because of Jeanne Duval’s illness.

-From 1860 to 1861, Duval resided at 4 rue Louis-Philippe in Neuilly.
-In December 1860, Baudelaire made one last effort to reside with Duval, but upon his arrival, he discovered her cohabiting with another man (who insisted he was her brother).
+From 1860 to 1861, Jeanne Duval resided at 4 rue Louis-Philippe in Neuilly.
+In December 1860, Baudelaire made one last effort to reside with her, but upon his arrival, he discovered her cohabiting with another man (who insisted he was her brother).
 In January 1861, Baudelaire expressed frustration at financially supporting Duval with a man who contributed no income and did nothing for the household.
 In February 1861, Duval and Baudelaire parted ways for good; nevertheless, he continued to provide her with financial support intermittently for the remainder of his life.

 Relationship dynamics

-Duval and Baudelaire had a complex and tumultuous relationship.
-Although Baudelaire had a lengthy relationship with Duval, he never deemed marriage a possibility, likely because of her background and social standing.
+Jeann Duval and Baudelaire had a complex and tumultuous relationship.
+Although Baudelaire had a lengthy relationship with Jeanne, he never deemed marriage a possibility, perhaps because of her background and social standing.